- Aadhaar Card: An Overview

 - It was established under the provisions of the Aadhaar Act, 2016 on 12 July 2016 by the Government of India, under the Ministry of Electronics and Information Technology.

 - It is the central government agency of India which acts as the issuing authority for Aadhaar cards.
-Prior to its establishment as a statutory authority, UIDAI was functioning as an attached office of the then Planning Commission in 2009.
+Before its establishment as a statutory authority, UIDAI was functioning as an attached office of the then Planning Commission in 2009.

 How to apply for an Aadhaar card?